souvik0306/Robotics-Specialization/README.md

 This repo is a part of Coursera's Robotics: Aerial Robotics Specialization by University of Pennyslyvania

 Week - 1:
-Design Considerations -
+Energetics and System Design -

-a.
-Gain Tunining Exercise:

 1. Thurst Weight Excercise
 2. Gain Tuning Excercise